How can listening unlock creative thinking?

 Changing how we listen can also help our own thinking, by giving us the space to really listen and hear different perspectives.

-Listening well is an opportunity to learn about the thinker, and to learn about ourselves as we notice our response to what we are hearing.
+Listening well is an opportunity to learn about the person who is speaking, and to learn about ourselves as we notice our response to what we are hearing.
 Changing our mindset from judgement to curiosity and interest can open a new world as we appreciate the thinker and their unique perspective.
+Creating a thinking environment for people can spark insights and fresh ideas, both for the thinker and those that are listening.

 What is the value of listening to different views?

+We are surrounded by people who think differently to us.
+Diversity is not only about differences such as race, gender or age.
+Our different perspectives come from our backgrounds and life experiences, from our different personalities and characteristics, from divergent ways of thinking.
 In a workplace, you may not always be aware of the diverse perspectives that exist in a team or group.
-Diversity of thinking might only emerge when people can express their independent thinking as they respond to a question.
+Diversity of thinking may only fully emerge when people feel safe to express their independent thinking.
 We might assume that if colleagues have similar backgrounds or roles, that they will share our views.
 Yet we each see the world through our own lens and we may be motivated differently in how we work.

 Diversity of ways of thinking

-Have you noticed when you do your best thinking, and how does that impact on how you contribute in meetings?
+As well as seeing the world through our own unique lens, have you noticed that people often differ in their thinking styles?
+It is useful to consider how these variations can affect how people behave in meetings.
+When you do your best thinking, and how does that impact on how you contribute in meetings?
 Do you like to think as you speak, do you find that being asked a question triggers your thinking?
-Or maybe you prefer to think in silence first, to have time to reflect and clarify your thoughts before you speak?
+Or do you prefer to think in silence first, to have time to reflect and clarify your thoughts before you speak?
+Maybe you like to know in advance what the discussion will be about, what questions you’ll eb asked, so that you can consider it in advance?

 Have you been in meetings where some people dominate the discussion, while others remain quiet?
 What do you think are the reasons for that?
 What do you think is lost by not hearing everyone’s voice?